John Z. Kiss: Education

 Kiss received his Bachelor of Science degree in biology from Georgetown University. and a Ph.D. in botany and plant physiology from Rutgers University in 1987.
 His doctoral work focused on biosynthesis of the storage carbohydrate paramylon in the alga Euglena.
-From 1987–1990 Kiss conducted post-doctoral work on gravitropism in plants at Ohio State University, where he was first introduced to NASA-related research.
-His first funded project, on gravity perception and response mechanisms, was as a NASA research associate at the University of Colorado at Boulder from 1990–1991.
+From 1987 to 1990 Kiss conducted post-doctoral work on gravitropism in plants at Ohio State University, where he was first introduced to NASA-related research.
+His first funded project, on gravity perception and response mechanisms, was as a NASA research associate at the University of Colorado at Boulder from 1990 to 1991.

 Personal life

 Kiss is married to Helen Guiragossian Kiss, who also received her Ph.D. from Rutgers University and works in higher education research.
 They have one son, Stephen Vahe Kiss.

 Academic career

-Kiss’ first tenure-track appointment was as an assistant professor at Hofstra University from 1991–1993.
+Kiss’ first tenure-track appointment was as an assistant professor at Hofstra University from 1991 to 1993.
 From (1993–2012) he worked at Miami University becoming a University Distinguished Professor in 2011.
 The following year, Kiss received the Benjamin Harrison Medallion, the highest recognition by Miami University for “extraordinary contributions related to teaching, research, and service”.
-He has had faculty appointments as professor of biology at the University of Mississippi (2012–16) and the University of North Carolina Greensboro (2016–present) and had an active research laboratory while serving as dean at both universities.
+He has had faculty appointments as professor of biology at the University of Mississippi (2012–16) and the University of North Carolina Greensboro (2016–2024) and had an active research laboratory while serving as dean at both universities.
+His higher education leadership and academic research continues as provost and senior vice president of academic affairs at Florida Institute of Technology.